 - Quebrada de las Conchas National Park on the drive from Salta to Cafayate.

-- The amazing wineries are surrounding Cafayate.
+- The fantastic wineries are surrounding Cafayate.

 - Quebrada de las Flechas.